Luracast/Restler/README.md

 ### Changes from Restler 2.0

-**Restler 3.0** is completly rewriten from Restler 2.0 with best practices in mind for
+**Restler 3.0** is completely rewritten from Restler 2.0 with best practices in mind for

 * PHP Coding
 * RESTfulness and/or Pragmatic REST